 Walk and Hikes

-A visit to Fitzroy Falls, home to the Highland’s most visited attraction is a must.
+A visit to Fitzroy Falls, home to the region’s most visited attraction is a must thing to do in the Southern Highlands.
 The waterfall is stunning and the surrounding area offers up spellbinding views and glorious nature.
 It cost $4 to park the car but it’s well worth it for any venture into Morton National Park.
 Make sure you pop into the visitor center, too.
 It’s award-winning and the perfect place to begin any adventure.

 Another must-see is Wombeyan Caves.
 These limestone caves are so ancient that dinosaurs weren’t even around when they were formed.
 Underground passages and caverns feature striking and delicate formations that you can see on a tour or on your own at Fig Tree Cave.
 Above ground, you will find bush walks and even a limestone gorge where summer swims are pretty special.